openrewrite/rewrite-docs/concepts-and-explanations/javatemplate.md

 {% endhint %}

 {% hint style="warning" %}
-If the recipe test harness fails because of missing type information when you've used templates double-check that you're providing accurate types and imports to the template.
-While correct source can sometimes be produced from LSTs with missing or inaccurate types it severely compromises interoperability with other recipes.&#x20;
+If the recipe test harness fails because of missing type information when you've used templates, double-check that you're providing accurate types and imports to the template.
+While correct source code can sometimes be produced from LSTs with missing or inaccurate types, it severely compromises interoperability with other recipes.
 {% endhint %}

 #### Untyped Substitution Indicators

-It is correct to use the untyped substitution indicator `#{}` when providing a non-LST element like a `String` as template substitution argument.
-When providing an LST element, like a `J.Identifier`, into a context where the concept of type is nonsensical first convert them to an appropriate `String`.
+You should use the untyped substitution indicator `#{}` when providing a non-LST element like a `String` as a template substitution argument.
+When providing an LST element, like a `J.Identifier`, into a context where the concept of type is nonsensical, you should begin by converting them to an appropriate `String`.
 Examples of untyped insertion points include the text of a comment, the name of a class in a class declaration, and keywords like `if` or `while`.
 Examples of snippets with untyped substitution indicators:

 * `//TODO: Fix bug #{}`
 * `public class #{} { }`